 Applicants whose qualifications meet at least one of three criteria detailed in the Annex should apply for CStat status via the standard route.
-If you are not sure whether your qualifications fulfil the criteria, we would advise you to first review the Society's standards within the Annex.
+If you are not sure whether your qualifications fulfil the criteria, we would advise you to complete a mapping grid for the Level 6 standards or Level 7 standards.
 If there are gaps in coverage of the required material, then you may still be eligible for CStat status via the competence based route if you can demonstrate that the necessary knowledge or skills have been acquired in a different way (i.e. through training or further study).
 The criteria for professional statistical experience are equivalent for both the standard and competence based routes.

+Applications should be made online via www.rssprofmembership.org.uk.
 When completing the form, applicants will be asked if they wish to apply for CStat status via the competence based route.
 Upon selecting "yes" for this question, the online system will automatically generate a further task where applicants can provide the additional information needed for this route.